Consort of Jesus and Apostle to the Apostles

 Her memory was honoured by the Knights Templar who built the great cathedrals in her honour and called her Notre Dame (also the title of the Virgin Mary).
 There is a window in Chartres specifically dedicated to her.
 The Black Madonnas everywhere represent her identification with Sophia (Divine Wisdom) and possibly with the goddess Isis who had many shrines in France.
 She was the patron of the Order of the Knights Templar established by St. Bernard.

-It is possible that the Black Madonna was the symbol of this secret Wisdom teaching carried by Mary Magdalene to France which had to go underground after the vicious fourth century repression of the Gnostics under the Emperor Theodosius.
+It is possible that the Black Madonna was the symbol of this secret Wisdom teaching carried by Mary Magdalene to France which had to go underground after the vicious fourth century repression of the Gnostics under the Emperor Theodosius which was particularly harsh in the town of Lyons, in France.
 I think the exoteric teaching of the Catholic Church may have been carried by the image of the Virgin Mary in the great Cathedrals of France and the hidden teaching of Mary Magdalene by the image of the Black Madonna.
 The great rose windows in Chartres Cathedral for example, may have represented both the exoteric and esoteric traditions.

 According to Gardner, Black Madonna veneration started from a town called Ferrières in the Languedoc in AD 44, the year that Mary landed in France.
 By the sixteenth century, there were 400 of these statues in France.